frankiescott/Curiosity/README.md

 # Curious About Curiosity
-Take a peek at what Curiosity is up to today!
-This web app queries NASA's public API to retrieve any photos that Curiosity has taken today.
+Curiosity the Mars rover is still active and takes new photos daily.
+This website queries a public NASA API to retrive the latest photos from Curiosity!